 Kubernetes policy management, as described in the paper, makes use of XACML (eXtensible Access Control Markup Language).
 The OASIS standard XACML architecture defines policy languages, architectures, and processing models.
 It is intended to define security policies such as allow/deny decisions based on user, resource, action, and environmental variables.
 Because of its ability to modularize K8s policy management through abstraction, the architecture has grown in popularity among DevOps teams.
 The separation of concerns has subsequently eased the writing of policies, requests, and responses.

 The XACML architecture uses the services of its many components, including the Policy Administration Point (PAP), Policy Enforcement Point (PEP), Policy Decision Point (PDP), and the Policy Information Point (PIP), when used for Kubernetes policy management (PIP).
 With the CNCF adoption of the XACML architecture, Nirmata’s policy management solutions have been designed to take advantage of its useful features.
-Nirmata solutions can be easily mapped to XACML components to reinforce policies across the Kubernetes clusters and at key stages in the cloud native delivery pipeline, as detailed below.
+Nirmata solutions for Kubernetes can be easily mapped to XACML components to reinforce policies across the Kubernetes clusters and at key stages in the cloud native delivery pipeline, as detailed below.

 The Policy Administration Point (PAP)